 Most of them are free to use, and most of them are the slower, ‘destination’ style charging at 7.2kw – adding around 30-35km of range for every hour of charge.

-ChargePoint is an independent company that not only makes EV chargers, but manages a huge deployed network of them.
+ChargePoint is an independent company that makes EV chargers and manages a huge deployed network around the world.

 You can sign up to their network online and then simply go and use their chargers whenever you wish.
-You’re able to use their chargers on a wide range of EV’s from many manufacturers.
-From Tesla (with an adapter), to Nissan LEAF’s you can just pull in and charge up, most of the time for no charge at all!
+You’re able to use their chargers on a wide range of EV’s from many manufacturers – although in many cases you’ll need an adapter.
+More on this later.

-Using a ChargePoint charger is very simple.
-You located a nearby charger through their app and once you arrive, simply scan your ChargePoint card up against the charger and plug in.
+Using a ChargePoint charger is simple – locate a nearby charger through their app and once you arrive, scan your ChargePoint card up against the charger and plug in.
 You can also add your ChargePoint account to Apple Wallet on your iPhone or Apple Watch and use that app to initiate a charge.

 Once charging the app will tell you all the details about your charging, how much greenhouse gases you’re saving and more.
 After you’re done you just unplug the connector and drive off.

 Now that Australia has standardised on the European ‘Type 2′ plug, most new EVs’ – including all Teslas – will need to use an adapter or conversion cable from the previous J1772 (Type 1) standard to the Type 2 connector.